MoOx/react-from-svg/README.md

 ### `--with-native-for-reason`

-In addition to `--with-native` requirements, you need to install & add as `bs-dependencies` in your `bsconfig.json`:
+In addition to `--with-native` requirements, you need to have:

 - [`reason-react`](https://reasonml.github.io/reason-react/)
 - [`reason-react-native`](https://reason-react-native.github.io)
 - [`@reason-react-native/svg`](https://github.com/reason-react-native/svg)

+Ensure as that this dependencies are in the `bs-dependencies` of your `bsconfig.json`.